AaronAugustine/RepData_PeerAssessment2/repdata_report.md

 #Synopsis
 This report looks to provide insight into which type of weather events have the greatest impact on population health and the economy.
-Health impact will be defined the sum of fatalities and injuries.
-Economy impact is defined as the sum of property and crop damage in billions of dollars.
+Health impact will be defined as the sum of fatalities and injuries.
+Economic impact will be defined as the sum of property and crop damage in billions of dollars.
+The goal is to provide an overall impact for both pieces.

-This analysis is based on U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
-From the analysis we found that TORNADO have the biggest impact on population health and FLOOD on economy.
+This analysis is based on the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
+From the analysis we found that TORNADOs have the biggest impact on population health and FLOOD on economy.

 #Data Processing
 This section outlines the steps used for preparing the data.
-First I reference the necessary R packages.
+First I referenced the necessary R packages.

 ```r
 #reference packages used in the analysis